-Gravity is a concept that has been driving physicists crazy for as long as there have been physicists.
-You might think that we have it all worked out by now.
-Einstein worked out the ‘spacetime’ thing right?
+You might have thought we had it worked out by now.
+Einstein solved it when he discovered ‘spacetime’ right?
 Well, kind of.
-He actually kicked a ton of problems down the road that generations of physicists have been struggling with since.
+He unintentionally kicked a ton of problems down the road that generations of physicists have been struggling with since.

 Gravity looks like it may be the final boss of physics.
 Like any good boss battle, it has taken various forms.

-If a thing is moving fast enough and at the right angle, it can ‘orbit’ the heavier thing without falling in.
-The Moon orbits the Earth, the Earth orbits the Sun, and the Sun orbits the supermassive black hole in the centre of our Milky Way Galaxy.
+If a thing is moving fast enough and at the right angle, it can ‘orbit’ the more massive thing without falling in.
+This is how the Moon orbits the Earth, the Earth orbits the Sun, and the Sun orbits the supermassive black hole in the center of our Milky Way Galaxy.

-Part One.
-Natural Place
+Part I. Natural Place

-According to the theory, the Earth has its natural place at the centre of everything.
+For a long time in the West, philosophers believed that things in motion were explained by the ideas of Aristotle from the 3rd Century BC.
+They believed that every object has a ‘natural place’ which they all move towards.
+The Earth has its natural place at the centre of everything.
 Water sits on top of it, and the air sits above both.
-This was why bubbles rose in water.
+This was why, they reasoned, bubbles rose in water.
 The Moon, other planets, and stars had their natural place above the air.

 After the scientific revolution between the 14th-17th Centuries, Aristotle’s ideas still held sway but our big-picture ideas changed a little.
-Scientists began to believe in what was called the ‘mechanistic universe’.
-The universe operated like a grand machine, like a perfectly constructed, incredibly intricate giant clock.
+Scientists instead began to believe in what was called the ‘mechanistic universe’.
+The universe apparently operated like a grand machine, like a perfectly constructed, incredibly intricate giant clock.
 Part of this philosophy was that there could be no interaction between two things without them directly contacting each other.

-Part Two.
+Part II.
 Gravity

 On the other, he spent his nights researching alchemy and practising the occult.
 One of his obsessions was turning base metals into gold, and to discover hidden clues in the Bible’s Book of Revelations to uncover the date of the apocalypse.
-Apparently, it’s happening in 2060.
+Apparently it’s happening in 2060.

 Newton published a book that described the movement of the planets that he saw through his self-made telescope using maths instead of abstract theory.
 While it was never said outright, his precise equations implied an invisible force that permeates all things including the Earth.
 The force can’t be seen or touched, and was called ‘gravity’.